julienawonga/youtube-playlists-for-coding/README.md

 # Youtube chanels for coding

-This repository brings together all the youtube channels to learn to code..
+This repository brings together all the youtube channels to learn to code...

 if you have any questions, comments, or questions about this repository, please contact us at <julienawon@gmail.com>